nikn04/Projects/Heart Disease Classification/notes.md

     *   However, the test accuracy was `0.7733`, indicating potential overfitting.

 2.  **Feature Engineering:**
-    *   We attempted to convert columns `ca` and `thal` to floats, but this resulted in a drop in accuracy to the `0.7833–0.8` range.
+    *   Attempted to convert columns `ca` and `thal` to floats, but this resulted in a drop in accuracy to the `0.7833–0.8` range.

 3.  **Class Weights:**
     *   To address class imbalance in the binary target variable `y` (0: 53.87%, 1: 46.13%), we added `class_weight='balanced'`.
     *   This improved the test accuracy to `0.8267–0.83`.

 4.  **Cross-Validation:**
-    *   We conducted 5-fold cross-validation on a pruned model, achieving a mean accuracy of `0.7945` with a standard deviation of `0.0603`.
+    *   Conducted 5-fold cross-validation on a pruned model, achieving a mean accuracy of `0.7945` with a standard deviation of `0.0603`.

 5.  **Expanded Tuning:**
-    *   We expanded the tuning grid to include `criterion='entropy'`, which yielded the same best test result of `0.8267`.
+    *   Expanded the tuning grid to include `criterion='entropy'`, which yielded the same best test result of `0.8267`.

 6.  **Ensemble Methods:**
-    *   We experimented with ensembling by combining multiple decision trees using a voting classifier, resulting in an accuracy of `0.8133`.
+    *   Experimented with ensembling by combining multiple decision trees using a voting classifier, resulting in an accuracy of `0.8133`.

 7.  **Final Push:**
-    *   We performed cross-validation on the weighted model, achieving a mean accuracy of approximately `0.79–0.81` with a test accuracy of `0.8267`.
+    *   Performed cross-validation on the weighted model, achieving a mean accuracy of approximately `0.79–0.81` with a test accuracy of `0.8267`.
     *   Feature selection using `ca`, `cp`, `thal`, and `oldpeak` is pending.
     *   Bagging with 10 weighted trees is also pending due to code fixes.